vladskvortsov/mind-project2-1-pipeline/README.md

 Check ECS Cluster Tasks for running and instpect logs.
 Verify RDS and ElastiCache instances are available using the AWS Management Console or CLI.

+> Note: It might take up to `10 minutes` for all the services to start.

 ### Step 5: Access the frontend webpage using Load Balancer Endpoint
 Copy ALB endpoint from your GitHub Action logs and access the frontend page.